nickjf/ANSURR/README.md

 Options:

 `-b` (under development) read in extra covalent bonds from CONECT recoords in the PDB file.
 FIRST will identify most covalent bonds but not metal-ligand bonds.
-This option allows you to add these in by specifying them as CONECT records (for details on how to add these to your PDB file see here: https://www.wwpdb.org/documentation/file-format-content/format33/sect10.html).
+This option allows you to add these in by specifying them in CONECT records (for details on how to add these to your PDB file see here: https://www.wwpdb.org/documentation/file-format-content/format33/sect10.html).
 Note that CONECT recoords are automatically generated for structures deposited to the PDB, so may not be correct.

 `-h` print the help message

 `-l` (under development) include free ligands when computing flexibility.
 Free ligands are defined as HETATMs that appear after the TER record in the PDB file.
-Note that metals will generally not be bonded unless specified as CONECT records (see option -b).
+Note that metals will generally not be bonded unless specified in CONECT records (see option -b).

 `-n` (under development) include non-standard resdiues when computing flexibility.
 Non-standard residues are defined as HETATMs that appear before the TER record in the pdb file.
 Note that RCI will not be calculated for non-standard residues and so they will not be used to compute validation scores.
 Regardless, including non-standard residues is a good idea to avoid breaks in the protein structure which would otherwise make those regions too floppy.